 Warm cinnamon skillet apples cooked over low heat with just water and cinnamon for a super easy, healthy dessert.
 Top your bowl of cinnamon apples with a scoop of natural vanilla ice cream to make it a little more decadent!

-A year or two ago, I discovered that cooking apple slices in just water and high-quality cinnamon makes a really delicious, healthy dessert or even snack, so I’m sharing my super simple method for cinnamon skillet apples with you today.
+A year or two ago, I discovered that cooking apple slices in just water and cinnamon makes a really delicious, healthy dessert or even snack, so I’m sharing my super simple method for cinnamon skillet apples with you today.

 - 1/2 cup water

-- 6 granny smith apples
+- 6 medium granny smith apples

 - 2 teaspoons cinnamon

-- 1/2 cup chopped walnuts or pecans, optional for topping
+- 1/4 cup chopped walnuts or pecans, optional for topping

-- Peel and chop apples into small, fairly uniform pieces.
-Turn the skillet onto medium-low heat and add water.
+- Place a medium skillet onto medium-low heat and add water.
 Add apples and cinnamon to taste, stirring and cooking until apples are softened, about 6-10 minutes.
 If all of the water evaporates, add a little more water as the apples cook.